pippin88/linuxcnc-hardware/README.md

 Using onboard motherboard parallel port, or a PCI/PCIe parallel port card.

 ## Parallel Port Software Interface
-Step generation is done in software on the LinuxCNC host - this means the parallel port interface is much more sensitive to the LinuxCNC computer's latency.
+Realtime (time critical) tasks such as step generation are done in software on the LinuxCNC host - this means the parallel port interface is much more sensitive to the LinuxCNC computer's latency.

 __Advantages:__
 - Low cost